CarlosJPortillo/The-One-Degree-of-Devin-Bacon/README.md

 # The-One-Degree-of-Devin-Bacon
 A web application where someone can enter in an actor's name to see if he/she was ever in a movie with Kevin Bacon.
-Instructions(READ_FIRST).txt provides link to where you can run this web application.
+This app does not run anymore where it was hosted before.
+My school's server has taken down the database that this project used before.
+I do not have the database data either.
+Though I might try to find the database tables used for this assignment it online somewhere else and readjust the code to run a on a local server.